 These golden biscuits are sweet and crunchy with a zest of cinnamon.
 These Portuguese sweets pair perfectly with Portuguese coffee.

-Walk Off the Food at Bom Jesus – A Stunning Sanctuary
+Visit Bom Jesus do Monte – A Stunning Sanctuary Outside Braga

 After the Braga food tour ended, we decided to walk off our filling lunch and afternoon snacks and explore the Portuguese sanctuary of Bom Jesus do Monte.